THIS WAY UP News

 “Loneliness is hard and hidden, yet common.
 It’s a social problem, not an individual one of being alone.”

 Loneliness refers to a distressing feeling that arises when there’s a mismatch between the social connections you would like to have and those you feel you have.
-In this way, feeling lonely is an indication to you that you might not be satisfied with the current connections in your life – perhaps you’re missing people, or need to build different types of connections.
+In this way, feeling lonely is an indication that you might not be satisfied with the current connections in your life – perhaps you’re missing people, or need to build different types of connections.
 Whilst it’s normal to feel lonely from time to time, prolonged loneliness can have a negative impact on our health, both physically and emotionally.
 Feelings of loneliness can also make us more vulnerable to worrying about our relationships, and can increase anxious thoughts and feelings about others judging us in a negative way.

-The less we talk to and interact with others, the more ‘in your own head’ one can get about social catch-ups.
+The less we talk to and interact with others, the more ‘in your own head’ we can get about social catch-ups.
 Fear and anxiety can start to build, with thoughts like “What if I say the wrong thing?”,I will feel awkward”, and “They’ll think I’m boring” being commonly reported by people experiencing loneliness.
 These types of anxious, self-critical thoughts are also very common for people suffering from social anxiety.

 Re: connections